-- D. Historic Landscape Preservation Master Plan for the Restoration of Harry Murch Park. - E. Informative Historic Market Project The Georgetown Historical Commission is requesting funding for a comprehensive historic marker project, as outlined below: - Designing and publishing a one (or possibly two) page map/informative brochure, which will serve as a self guiding tour guide for visitors and townspeople interested in visiting Georgetown's many Historic "Cultural" Sites; - Creation and deployment of temporary inexpensive number/name only tape markers at all Georgetown's many Historic "Cultural" Sites; - Restoring the currently deteriorated historical site marker at the Goodrich Massacre Site on North Street. - Redesigning and replacing the Union Cemetery Historical and Grave Site Locating marker; - Design, fabrication and deployment of informative MHC approved pictorial/text markers, at two presently unmarked sites at the front and rear of the Town Parking Lot; - Design, fabrication and deployment of informative MHC approved pictorial/text marker at Union Square/Harry Murch Park; - Design, fabrication and deployment of informative MHC approved pictorial/text market depicting and describing Old South Church; - F. Peabody Library Historic Restoration According to the Massachusetts Historical Commission, the 1904 Peabody Library has played an important role and is a significant structure in Georgetown's history.
-The building requires renovation and restoration that has never been performed in its 102-year history.
+- D. Historic Landscape Preservation Master Plan for the Restoration of Harry Murch Park - - E. Informative Historic Marker Project The Georgetown Historical Commission is requesting funding for a comprehensive historic marker project, as outlined below: - Designing and publishing a one (or possibly two) page map / informative brochure which will serve as a self guiding tour guide for visitors and towns-people interested in visiting Georgetown's many Historic "Cultural" Sites; - Creation and deployment of temporary inexpensive number/name only type markers at all Georgetown's many Historic "Cultural" Sites; - Restoring the currently deteriorated historical site marker at the Goodrich Massacre Site on North Street; - Redesigning and replacing the Union Cemetery Historical and Grave Site Locating marker; - Design, fabrication and deployment of informative MHC approved pictorial/text markers, at two presently unmarked sites at the front and rear of the Town Parking Lot; - Design, fabrication and deployment of informative MHC approved pictorial/text marker at Union Square/ Harry Murch Park; - Design, fabrication and deployment of informative MHC approved pictorial/text marker depicting and describing Old South Church; - F. Peabody Library Historic Restoration According to the Massachusetts Historical Commission, the 1904 Peabody Library has played an important role and is a significant structure in Georgetown's history.
+The Building requires renovation and restoration that has never been performed in its 102-year history.
 The optimum time to have this work performed is now, with the building addition being done at the same time.
-The significant restoration and rehabilitation work includes:

-- Repointing existing face brick

-- Restoring existing millwork

-- Restoring existing windows

-- Patching existing plaster ceiling

-- Refinishing existing wood floors

-- Restoring existing cornice/fascia

-- Restoring, reconfiguring and bracing existing antique shelving

-- G. Preservation Management Plan for Union Cemetery The goal of this Cemetery Preservation Plan is to establish guidelines and treatments for the professional management of the historic Union Cemetery by outlining immediate and long-term goals for its rehabilitation through controlling vehicular and pedestrian access; stabilizing invasive vegetation; and researching, documenting, and resetting and repairing grave markers.
-All treatments are to be carried out in accordance with the Secretary of the Interior's Standards for the Treatment of Historic Properties, as well as the Preservation Guidelines for Municipally Owned Historic Burial Grounds and Cemeteries.

-- H. Conservation Restriction Endowment Under state law, M.G.L.c.44B, section 12(a) communities purchasing Open Space lands (as the town did with its recent purchase of the Bailey Lane Woods parcels) must convey a perpetual Conservation Restriction (as defined in M.G.L.
+The significant restoration and rehabilitation work includes: - \ Repointing existing Face Brick - \ Restoring existing Millwork - \ Restoring existing Windows - \ Patching existing Plaster Ceiling - \ Refinishing existing Wood Floors - \ Restoring existing Cornice/Fascia - \ Restoring, reconfiguring and bracing existing antique shelving - G. Preservation Management Plan for Union Cemetery The goal of this Cemetery Preservation Plan is to establish guidelines and treatments for the professional management of the historic Union Cemetery by outlining immediate and long-term goals for its rehabilitation through controlling vehicular and pedestrian access; stabilizing invasive vegetation; and researching, documenting, and resetting and repairing grave markers.
+All treatments are to be carried out in accordance with the Secretary of the Interior's Standards for the Treatment of Historic Properties, as well as the Preservation Guidelines for Municipally Owned Historic Burial Grounds and Cemeteries. - H. Conservation Restriction Endowment Under state law, M.G.L. c.44B, §12(a) communities purchasing Open Space lands (as the town did with its recent purchase of the Bailey Lane Woods parcels) must convey a perpetual Conservation Restriction (as defined in M.G.L.
 Ch.
 184) held by a third party to protect the lands from any future change of use.
 The endowment proposed would be held by Essex County Greenbelt Association, a non-profit land trust that currently holds several other Open Space parcels in Georgetown.
 Management and control of the Bailey Lane Woods parcels will still remain, as it is now, with the Town's Conservation Commission.
-The use and enjoyment of the parcels for passive recreational purpose will perpetually remain open to all.

-- I. Conservation Land Purchase The Camp Denison Committee is requesting that the Town purchase 7.89 acres of undevelopable woodland located east of the existing town-owned, Conservation Commission managed facility, known as Camp Denison.
+The use and enjoyment of the parcels for passive recreational purposes will perpetually remain open to all. - I. Conservation Land Purchase The Camp Denison Committee is requesting that the Town purchase 7.89 acres of undevelopable woodland located east of the existing Townowned, Conservation Commission managed facility, known as Camp Denison.
 The 7.89 acres border the National Grid electric transmission line, which was formerly part of the passenger rail line running from Newburyport to Danvers.
-The parcel of land remains after the owner subdivided a larger parcel along Nelson Street and is accessible only to the owners of residential lots 1 and 2, which front
+The parcel of land remains after the owner subdivided a larger parcel along Nelson Street and is accessible only to the owners of residential lots1 and 2 which front on Nelson Street.